ItsOnlyGame/my-spotify-playlist-sorter/README.md

 2. Albums are grouped by artist and release date.
 (Artist is determined from the album rather than the track)
 3. Artist groups are sorted depending on the first tracks appearance date on the playlist.

+I haven't created a executable for linux or macOS.
+You can still use the python script as is if you would like.

 ## Automation
 To automate this process, you may use any utility that you seem fit.
 The script has arguments that can so that it can automatically sort a playlist.

 ```
-python3 ./main.py --sort 'playlist url here'
+spotify-playlist-sorter.exe --sort 'playlist url here'
 ```

 It executes the sorting with console output.
 Recommended tools for the automation process is pm2, mostly used on node applications but can also be used to run python scripts.

-For some guidance on how to use pm2 with python, see [this link](https://pm2.io/blog/2018/09/19/Manage-Python-Processes)
+For some guidance on how to use pm2, see [this](https://pm2.keymetrics.io/docs/usage/quick-start/)

 ## How to use